LeanInIndia/Lean_In_JMI/LN/LeanIn_Quotes.md

 - Aiming for perfection causes frustration at best and paralysis at worst.

 - Ephron insisted, “It will be a little messy, but embrace the mess.
-It will be complicated, but rejoice in the complications.
+It will be complicated but rejoice in the complications.
 It will not be anything like what you think it will be like, but surprises are good for you.
 And don’t be frightened: you can always change your mind.
 I know: I’ve had four careers and three husbands.”

 - It is difficult to distinguish between the aspects of a job that are truly necessary and those that are not.
 Sometimes the situation is hard to read and the lines are hard to draw.

-- Sleeping four or five hours a night induces mental impairment equivalent to a blood alcohol level above the legal driving limit.
+- Sleeping four or five hours a night induces mental impairment equivalent to a blood-alcohol level above the legal driving limit.
 Sleep deprivation makes people anxious, irritable, and confused.
 If I could go back and change one thing about how I lived in those early years, I would force myself to get more sleep.

 - Guilt management can be just as important as time management for mothers.
 We overwork to overcompensate.